-Studying customer behavior gives companies insight into consumers’ minds and why they buy.
-Doing so helps align sales and marketing efforts to connect with people and encourage purchasing.
+Studying customer behavior shows companies why people buy.
+These valuable insights align sales and marketing efforts to connect with people and encourage purchases.

-In this article, we define customer behavior and what influences it.
-We also walk through a four-step, repeatable formula for customer behavior analysis.
+In this article, you’ll learn what customer behavior is and the different factors that influence it.
+You’ll also get a four-step, repeatable formula for customer behavior analysis so you can make data-driven changes that increase sales.

 Companies study these factors to learn how to encourage more customers to buy.
-They then use those insights to inform targeted marketing strategies and product offerings while making sales and marketing decisions.
+They use those insights to inform targeted marketing strategies, product offerings and sales and marketing decisions.

 Note: You can use the terms consumer behavior and customer behavior interchangeably.